Higher-order topological superconductor phases in a multilayer system: Conclusion

 In this paper, we studied a multilayer model of TI and SC layers where the proximity-induced pair potential has alternating signs at the top and bottom surface of each TI and under in-plane Zeeman coupling.
 In this model, we found three types of 3d HOTSC phases: (i) a SOTSC phase, each $k_z$ section of which is a 2d SOTSC and that has Majorana hinge zero modes forming flat bands in the whole $k_z$ space, (ii) a SODSC phase, which has surface Majorana cones and a Majorana hinge arc connecting them, and (iii) NLSC phases that have drumhead states on the surface and Majorana hinge zero modes forming arcs connecting edges of the drumhead states.
 The SOTSC phase appears by applying in-plane Zeeman coupling in a 3d helical TSC phase, while NLSC phases with drumhead and hinge modes emerge from WSC phases and intervene between the SOTSC phase and NLSC phases without hinge states.
 On the other hand, the SODSC phase appears around the strong and weak TI phases when both Zeeman coupling and the proximity effect are small.
 The SODSC phase and the NLSC phase with drumhead and hinge modes are unique to 3d systems.

 As a lattice model, we employed Bi$_2$Se$_3$-type TI for numerical study, but the theory could be applied to multilayers with other TIs.
 In that case, the relative position of the Majorana hinge zero modes against the direction of the Zeeman field could be different from ours as it is dependent on the details of the electronic structure.
 From a practical perspective, a multilayer of Bi$_2$Se$_3$ could be constructed with superconducting NbSe$_2$ \cite{PhysRevLett.114.017001} or Pb \cite{Trang2020}.
-In addition, Zeeman coupling can be enhanced by doping magnetic impurities to the Bi$_2$Se$_3$ layers \cite{doi:10.1126/science.1187485,doi:10.1126/science.1189924}.
+In addition, since Zeeman coupling can be enhanced by doping magnetic impurities to the Bi$_2$Se$_3$ layers \cite{doi:10.1126/science.1187485,doi:10.1126/science.1189924} and since the HOTSC phases appear in small $\Delta_\text{Z}$ regions [Fig.~\ref{fig:latticemulti} (b), (c), and (d)], it is enough to induce Zeeman coupling which is smaller than the induced pair potential.
+A small magnetic field would not disturb the proximity effect since the critical field is enhanced as SC layers are thinner, and since the motion of the surface Dirac electron is less affected by the magnetic field applied in parallel.